vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Govt. of U. P., Lucknow.
 Letter dated 7.
 3. 1953.

-(i) The adoption of solar year. (ii) Adoption of “Sāyana” system. (iii) The difference of 23 days in our year beginning to be corrected. (iv) Beginning of the year to be on March 22, the day following Vasanta Sampāt ( vernal equinox ). (v) Beginning of Aries ( Meṣa ) to be at a point 180o from Spica to mark the beginning of Asyini. (vi) Beginning of day from midnight. (vii) Beginning of lunar year from "Caitra." (viii) Uniform system of reckoning lunar months (preferably the pūrņimānta one) to be adopted. (ix) A single era for India such as Saka, Kali or (preferably ) Vikrama to be adopted. (x) Calculations of pañcāngas should be dřksiddha. (xi) Number of days per month may be fixed, and the leap-year rules should be the same as in the Gregorian calendar.
+(i) The adoption of solar year. (ii) Adoption of “Sāyana” system. (iii) The difference of 23 days in our year beginning to be corrected. (iv) Beginning of the year to be on March 22, the day following Vasanta Sampāt ( vernal equinox ). (v) Beginning of Aries ( Meṣa ) to be at a point 180o from Spica to mark the beginning of Asyini. (vi) Beginning of day from midnight. (vii) Beginning of lunar year from "Caitra." (viii) Uniform system of reckoning lunar months (preferably the pūrņimānta one) to be adopted. (ix) A single era for India such as śaka, Kali or (preferably ) Vikrama to be adopted. (x) Calculations of pañcāngas should be dřksiddha. (xi) Number of days per month may be fixed, and the leap-year rules should be the same as in the Gregorian calendar.

 2. Brahma Shri G. V. Subba Rao, President,

 Goshti, "Satyaprasad”, Waltair.
 Letter dated 14.
 4. 53.

-(i) Adoption of "Kali Saka" era. (ii) Ujjain to be the standard meridian of India and a National Observatory at Ujjain. (iii) Approves other recommendations of the Committee.
+(i) Adoption of "Kali śaka" era. (ii) Ujjain to be the standard meridian of India and a National Observatory at Ujjain. (iii) Approves other recommendations of the Committee.

 3. Shri M. V. Kibe, Saraswati Niketan, Indore.
 Letters dated 24.
 2. 53 and 31.
 5. 53.